Stylish productivity planner open on a desk with pen and coffee

 Which is better value: Papier or OCCO?

-Both sit at similar price points.
-Papier's Productivity Planner covers 16 weeks; OCCO's pads cover approximately 90 days.
-Value depends on which structure you'll consistently use — the cheaper option is whichever one you don't abandon after three weeks.
+They're not at the same price point — Papier's Productivity Planner has an RRP of £25 (often discounted), while OCCO's Priority Pad is £59 and the Morning Mindset Journal is £89.
+Papier covers 16 weeks; OCCO's pads cover roughly a quarter.
+Value depends on which structure you'll actually keep using — the cheaper option is whichever one you don't abandon after three weeks.

 Can I use both planners together?